Super Bowl 50: First half

 After each team punted, Panthers quarterback Cam Newton appeared to complete a 24-yard pass to wide receiver Jerricho Cotchery, but the call was ruled an incompletion and upheld after a replay challenge.
 CBS analyst and retired referee Mike Carey stated he disagreed with the call and felt the review clearly showed the pass was complete.
 Two plays later, on 3rd-and-10 from the Carolina 15-yard line, linebacker Von Miller strip-sacked Newton, and defensive tackle Malik Jackson recovered the ball in the end zone for the first touchdown of the game, giving Denver a 10–0 lead.
 This was the first fumble return touchdown in a Super Bowl since James Washington's touchdown in Super Bowl XXVIII.

 After the teams exchanged punts again, the Panthers got on the board with a 9-play, 73-yard scoring drive, which carried over into the second quarter.
 Newton completed all four of his pass attempts for 51 yards, including two passes to wide receiver Corey Brown for 33 yards, and rushed twice for 23 yards, while running back Jonathan Stewart finished the drive with a 1-yard touchdown run, cutting Carolina's deficit to 10–7 with 11:28 left in the half.
 After yet another punt exchange, Broncos wide receiver Jordan Norwood received Brad Nortman's short 28-yard punt surrounded by Panthers players, but none of them attempted to make a tackle, apparently thinking Norwood had called for a fair catch.
 Norwood had not done so, and with no resistance around him, he took off for a Super Bowl record 61-yard return before defensive end Mario Addison dragged him down at the Carolina 14-yard line.
 That record would be broken seven years later when Kadarius Toney returned a punt 65 yards in the late stages of Super Bowl LVII.
 Anderson then caught a 7-yard pass from Manning, then rushed for 2 yards before being stopped for no gain, bringing up 4th-and-1 at the 5-yard line.
 Anderson then picked up the first down, but this was nullified by a holding penalty against guard Louis Vasquez, so McManus kicked a 33-yard field goal to increase the Broncos' lead to 13–7.

 On Carolina's next possession, fullback Mike Tolbert fumbled the ball while being tackled by safety Darian Stewart, with linebacker Danny Trevathan making the recovery on the Denver 40-yard line.
 However, three plays after Anderson burst through the line for a 34-yard gain to reach the Carolina 26, the Panthers took the ball back when defensive end Kony Ealy intercepted Manning, returning the ball 19 yards to his own 39-yard line with 4:23 left in the half.
-The Panthers could not gain any yards with their possession and had to punt.
-After a punt by the Broncos, Carolina reached the Denver 45-yard line, but with 11 seconds left and no timeouts, Newton was sacked by linebacker DeMarcus Ware to end the first half.
+After another exchange of punts, Carolina reached the Denver 45-yard line, but with 11 seconds left and no timeouts, Newton was sacked by linebacker DeMarcus Ware to end the first half.